Broadband market share in the UK

-Yet as more independent full fibre networks enter the market, alongside smaller resellers like Vodafone, Shell Energy Broadband and NOW growing their customer bases, the big four are being challenged.
+Yet, as more independent full fibre networks enter the market, alongside smaller resellers like Vodafone and NOW Broadband, the big four are being challenged.

 At a glance: Broadband market share

-As the graphic below shows, the vast majority of UK customers get their broadband connection from the BT Group (BT, EE and Plusnet), Sky, Virgin Media O2 or TalkTalk.
+As the graphic below shows, the vast majority of UK customers still get their broadband connection from the BT Group (BT, EE and Plusnet), Virgin Media O2, Sky or TalkTalk.

 UK broadband statistics and trends